tillitis/dev-tillitis/hugo/content/protocol/_index.md

 occupied by the particular app or FW response code, so there is 1 byte less available for the "payload" of the response.

+* 0x01: A successful command to the HW in the interface_fpga, which responds with four bytes of data.
+For example the interface_fpga VERSION string.

 * 0x14: An unsuccessful command to the FW in the application_fpga which responds with a single byte of data.

 * 0x1b: A successful command to the application running in the application_fpga.
-The response contains 512 bytes of data, for example an EdDSA Ed25519 signature.
+The response contains 128 bytes of data, for example an EdDSA Ed25519 signature.

 ## Firmware protocol